clearpath-docs/ROS-Sphinx-Tutorials/doc/ROS Navigation Basics.rst

   sudo apt-get install ros-noetic-jackal-simulator ros-noetic-jackal-desktop

 In addition, we'll need the Jackal navigation package, but instead of installing the debians packages with apt-get, we'll create a sourced workspace so we can make changes to some of these files and see how it effects our simulation.
-For a full explanation on creating and compiling a sourced workspace, check out our `Creating a Workspace & Package <http://www.clearpathrobotics.com/guides/ros/Creating%20publisher.html>`_ tutorial, but for the purpose of this tutorial, here is a series of commands that'll clone the jackal_navigation package (and a few others) into a sourced workspace.
+For a full explanation on creating and compiling a sourced workspace, check out our `Creating a Workspace and Package <http://www.clearpathrobotics.com/guides/ros/Creating%20publisher.html>`_ tutorial, but for the purpose of this tutorial, here is a series of commands that'll clone the jackal_navigation package (and a few others) into a sourced workspace.

 .. code-block:: bash